ErikJBerg/NL2SQLEval/README.md

 - GitHub: [Your GitHub Profile]

 Feel free to customize and expand upon this README template based on your specific library and its features.

+## TODO:

+For a production-ready solution, we need to add error handling, logging, and more robust input validation to handle different scenarios gracefully.